castai/docs/docs/guides/evictor.md

 ---
-description: Information on how to enable and configure Evictor: our bin-packing component
+description: Check how to configure and enable CAST AI's evictor, a bin packing component
 ---

 # Evictor